Ace West: Fictional character biography

+Powers and abilities

+Ace possesses all the abilities typical of a Speed Force conduit including superhuman speed that enables him to run at speeds exceeding the speed of light.
+He also possesses other abilities such as superhuman durability, accelerated healing, and electrokinesis.

 Alternate versions

 Futures End

-In The Flash: Futures End #1, the Flash from 20 years in the future is able to prevent Wallace's death by killing Daniel West.
+In The Flash: Futures End #1, the Flash from 20 years in the future prevents Wallace's death by killing Daniel West.
 After the Future Flash cripples his younger self in their fight and disappears into the past, Barry finds that Wallace has been imbued with the Speed Force.
 He makes Wallace promise to stop his future self and Wallace dons a silver and red Flash suit, becoming the new Flash, and trains for years to travel back and stop the Future Flash.

 In The Flash (vol. 4) #35, Wallace arrives to see the Future Flash fight the present Flash.
 Wallace is badly injured when he shields the younger Flash from high-speed rocks that the Future Flash flung.
 Wallace absorbs the excess Speed Force energy that is tearing apart the present Flash and tells him to not give up and that he only learned to be a hero because of him.
-Wallace dies and releases a blast of Speed Force energy that closes the rupture but unintentionally traps the present Flash in the Speed Force.
+Wallace dies and releases a blast of Speed Force energy that closes the rupture, but unintentionally traps the present Flash in the Speed Force.